sasagawa888/Elxlog/readme.txt

  comma and period is delimiter.
 Not operator.

  Elixir code can be mixed in the file read by reconsult/1.
- The line after g!Elixirh is Elixir code. see test.pl
+ The line after "!Elixir" is Elixir code. see test.pl

 invoke:
   mix elxlog